 There are some legal services we charge a flat fee for instead of billing you by the hour.
 As long as your household size and annual household income puts you anywhere on the chart (above), you will qualify to pay our flat fee amount for those services.

 What flat fee services are available?

 We offer the following flat fee services:

-- Chapter 7 Bankruptcy: For $500 we put together and file a Chapter 7 bankruptcy petition, and represent you until your case closes.
-This does not include the filing fee, credit counseling/financial management fees, or representation in adversary proceedings.
+- Chapter 7 Bankruptcy: For $835 we put together and file a Chapter 7 bankruptcy petition, and represent you until your case closes.
+This includes the filing fee, but does not include credit counseling/financial management course fees, or representation in adversary proceedings.

 - Succession by affidavit: For $150 we will put together a Small Estate Affidavit for Personal Property.
 For $300 we will put together a Small Estate Affidavit for Real Property.
 This does not include any relevant filing fees or recording fees (required for real property affidavits, but not for personal property affidavits).